Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming.md

 - You must enable this integration in each Amplitude project you want to use it in.
 - Events from Amplitude will appear as Custom Behavioral Events in HubSpot.
 - A HubSpot Enterprise Marketing Hub account is required to send Custom Behavioral Events.
-- Relevant limits for HubSpot events are:
+- Relevant limits for MoEngage events are:
     - HubSpot enforces strict API rate limits.
-   - You can find more information about these limits [here](https://developers.hubspot.com/docs/api/usage-details).
+You can find more information about these limits [here](https://developers.hubspot.com/docs/api/usage-details).
     - HubSpot allows up to 50 properties for each custom behavior event.
 - Types of data you can forward to HubSpot:
     - Amplitude sends selected event properties along with the event.
     - Amplitude does not perform an identity call for this integration.
 This means Amplitude does not send any user properties information directly to HubSpot.
 - Latency considerations:
-   - For latency, Amplitude is targeting an end-to-end p95 latency of 60s.
+    - Amplitude targets an end-to-end p95 latency of 60s.
 This means 95% of Events streamed will be delivered to HubSpot within 60s or less.
 We have internal processes, monitors, and alerts in place to monitor and maintain this target.

 ## Setup